leslylopez43/VenueDjango/README.md

 To make payments for your bookings, follow these steps:

+#### Set Pricing and Rental Policies
+I should be able to set pricing for venues and additional services, such as rental rates and amenity fees.

 After confirming your booking details, you will be directed to the payment page.
 Choose your preferred payment method (credit card, PayPal, etc.).
 Enter your payment information as prompted.